FNS-Division/cpp-user-guide/docs/models.md

 ## Fiber

-The fiber path model identifies the shortest and most cost-effective paths for connecting unconnected points of interest (POIs) to the existing optical fiber network using the road network.
-By minimizing the total length of fiber required, this model reduces overall deployment costs while efficiently extending connectivity.
+The fibre path model identifies the shortest and most cost-effective paths for connecting unconnected points of interest (POIs) to the existing optical fibre network using the road network.
+By minimizing the total length of fibre required, this model reduces overall deployment costs while efficiently extending connectivity.

-To start with, the model connects POIs and fiber nodes to the existing road network using straight lines (unless they are already on the road network).
-Then, for each unconnected POI, it computes the shortest path to all fiber nodes.
-POIs that are already connected to the fiber network can also act as fiber nodes, from which the fiber network can be extended.
+To start with, the model connects POIs and fibre nodes to the existing road network using straight lines (unless they are already on the road network).
+Then, for each unconnected POI, it computes the shortest path to all fibre nodes.
+POIs that are already connected to the fibre network can also act as fibre nodes, from which the fibre network can be extended.

-_Figure: Graph initialization and fiber path algorithm_
+_Figure: Graph initialization and fibre path algorithm_

 ![graph-initialization](images/graph-initialization.png)

 At each step of the algorithm, new connections are made between connected and unconnected points as long as the length of the new connection is below a specified threshold.
-For example, it can be specified that no single fiber line should be longer than 5 kilometers.
+For example, it can be specified that no single fibre line should be longer than 5 kilometers.

 This approach enables economies of scale: POIs can act as relay points for neighboring POIs, enabling connectivity without each one needing to connect directly to a transmission node.
 This approach optimizes resource usage and simplifies network expansion.

-In practice, this model is an application of Kruskal's algorithm to find a Minimum Spanning Tree (MST) in a network graph, where the edges are the road network and the vertices are POIs and fiber nodes.
-The MST ensures the minimal fiber path necessary to connect all relevant points while adhering to road network constraints related to distance.
+In practice, this model is an application of Kruskal's algorithm to find a Minimum Spanning Tree (MST) in a network graph, where the edges are the road network and the vertices are POIs and fibre nodes.
+The MST ensures the minimal fibre path necessary to connect all relevant points while adhering to road network constraints related to distance.

-_Figure: Output of fiber path algorithm_
+_Figure: Output of fibre path algorithm_

 ![nam-fiber-lines](images/nam-fiber-lines.png)

 ### Feasibility

-Fiber is considered a feasible technology for a POI if the algorithm is able to connect that POI to the fiber network, given the algorithm constraints - particularly the maximum length of fiber allowed per connection.
-In practice, fiber will not be feasible for POIs that are very far away from transmission nodes or other POIs.
+Fiber is considered a feasible technology for a POI if the algorithm is able to connect that POI to the fibre network, given the algorithm constraints - particularly the maximum length of fibre allowed per connection.
+In practice, fibre will not be feasible for POIs that are very far away from transmission nodes or other POIs.

 ### Required data inputs